-As you begin the process of application, please take a few moments to read the following important information about required school reports, English as an Additional Language (EAL) and Special Education.
+As you begin the application process, please take a few moments to read important information about the required school report cards, English as an Additional Language (EAL) and Special Education.

-Your child’s school reports are key to helping us make the right admissions decision.
-Any application to Elementary, Middle or High School should be accompanied with the last three years of school reports, plus any reports received during the current school year.
+The student report cards are key to helping us make the right admissions decision.
+Any application to Elementary, Middle or High School should be accompanied with the last two years of school reports, including the report cards from the current school year (if issued already).

 RAS serves a diverse community of learners from many cultural and national backgrounds.
-The language of instruction is English, but some new students may have limited facility with this language.
+The language of instruction is English.

 Our goal is to develop the students’ abilities to achieve academic success without additional support in the regular classroom setting and help them become successful independent learners.
 To achieve this goal, students must acquire academic language skills in all domains: reading, writing, listening and speaking.
-The English as an Additional Language (EAL) program is designed to help these students achieve this goal.
+The English as an Additional Language (EAL) program is designed to help English language learners achieve this goal.

 Prior to a recommendation for admission, the Child Support Team (CST) for grades K-5 and the Student Support Team (SST) for grades 6-12 will evaluate all potential EAL students.
 In order to ensure their success in a demanding academic environment, EAL students will be accepted in Kindergarten through middle school depending on the level of their academic English, native language literacy and their academic school records.